GeorgStrassberger/sysdocs/docs/juice-shop/bonus_challenge_2.md

-# Bonus Challenge DA
+# Bonus Challenge 2

 ***1 Star Challenge X/28***

-Stelle deinen Score-Board Zustand des OWASP Juice Shops wieder her ohne das Laden der `*.json` Datei.
+Restore your `Score Board` state of the OWASP Juice Shop without loading the `*.json` file.

 ---